FAQ: COVID-19 Library Information

 Why can't I place a hold on an item?
 How do I make a purchase request?

 If an item is marked as new at another library, you may not be able to place it on hold.
-If you would like to request an item for purchase, please email firstname.lastname@example.org with the item information, your name, and your library card number.
-We will forward your information to the selector, who will evaluate if the item can be purchased for the library.
+If you would like to request an item for purchase, please fill out the Request an Item Purchase form.

 Is interlibrary loan available?
 Can I place ILL/WorldCat holds?